 8. Passports Get Lost or Stolen

-9. Flight Delays or Cancellations Cost Travellers Money
+9. Flight Delays or Cancellations Cost Travelers Money

 10. Travel Insurance May Be Mandatory